 Step 4 - Spread the Mortar

 Once you have the mortar mixed up and in place, you should be able to start spreading it.
-You should start on one of the corners of the house with this process.
+Start on one of the corners of the house with this process.
 Take your trowel and spread out a layer of mortar on the surface of the wall.
-Make sure that you put out enough mortar at one time to handle about 3 to 5 bricks.
+Make sure you put out enough mortar at one time to handle about three to five bricks.
 This will keep you from spreading out more mortar than you can handle at one time.

 Step 5 - Level

-As you lay bricks in the mortar, you need to make sure that they are level and spaced properly.
-In most cases, about 3/8-inch is the appropriate for the spacing between the bricks.
-You also need to use your level to make sure that each one is straight.
+As you lay bricks in the mortar, you need to make sure they are level and spaced properly.
+In most cases, about 3/8-inch is appropriate for the spacing between the bricks.
+You also need to use your level to make sure each one is straight.

 Step 6 - Stagger

 When you get one row of bricks laid, you can start on the next row.
 When you do this, you need to stagger the bricks about ½ of the length of a brick.
 This will help you achieve the proper brick pattern and it will help cover up some of your mistakes if everything is not perfectly even.
 In order to do this, you need to cut a piece of brick with your saw to start the row.